 Ways To Use This Brownie Recipe:

-- Make them regular or thin the batter in a larger baking dish and use these brownies to make ice cream sandwiches!
+- Make them thin by using a larger baking dish, and use these brownies to make Gluten Free Ice Cream Sandwiches!

 - Use the brownie batter in a tart pan as a base for a tart.